 Dominican Church (Dominikaner Kirche)

-The murals inside of the Dominican church are vibrant.
+The murals inside the Dominican church are vibrant.
 Yet this church isn’t as popular as St. Stephan Cathedral.
-This means that Dominican church was almost empty when I visited.
+This means that Dominican Church was almost empty when I visited.
 I could take photos and spend my time looking at everything I wanted to.
 The church was built in the baroque style.
-The official name of the church is Maria Rotunda but it’s popularly known as the Dominican church.
+The official name of the church is Maria Rotunda, but it’s popularly known as the Dominican church.
 Construction started in the 17th century.
-The molding, altar and the murals are wonderful to see whilst avoiding the other crowded spots in Vienna.
+The moulding, altar, and murals are wonderful to see while avoiding the other crowded spots in Vienna.

 Address: Postgasse 4, 1010 Wien, Austria